 |Paired t||Tests whether the mean of the differences between dependent or paired observations is equal to a target value||If you measure the weight of male college students before and after each subject takes a weight-loss pill, is the mean weight loss significant enough to conclude that the pill works?|

 |t-test in regression output||Tests whether the values of coefficients in the regression equation differ significantly from zero||Are high school SAT test scores significant predictors of college GPA?|

 An important property of the t-test is its robustness against assumptions of population normality.
-In other words, t-tests are often valid even when the assumption of normality is violated, but only if the distribution is not highly skewed.
+In other words, with large samples t-tests are often valid even when the assumption of normality is violated.
 This property makes them one of the most useful procedures for making inferences about population means.

-However, with nonnormal and highly skewed distributions, it might be more appropriate to use nonparametric tests.
+However, with a small sample size and nonnormal and highly skewed distributions, it might be more appropriate to use nonparametric tests.